SauceWaffle/elm-loading/README.md

 # elm-loading
-Put a loading div with animated spinner over an Elm HTML node

 This module will apply an animated loading SVG into a node sent in with a Bool.

 It sets a fixed div over the node that was provided.
 This node MUST have an id associated